How to Bounce Back from Holiday Overeating

 Bloating: Cheese, soups, sauces, and processed foods like potato chips and salad dressings are some foods that are notoriously high in salt.
 But, even bread can be high in sodium.
 These salty foods can make you retain water, leading to a bloated feeling.
 Higher-fat foods may also take longer to digest and contribute to bloating as well.

-Emotional effects: When you overeat unhealthy foods, it’s normal to feel as though you’ve done something wrong.
-You may feel guilty and disappointed with yourself.
+Emotional effects: If you’ve been eating a healthy, nourishing diet and then overeat high-fat or high-sugar holiday foods, it’s normal to feel as though you’ve sabotaged your efforts.
+You may feel disappointed with yourself.
 Or, you might have problems concentrating and sleeping due to the physical discomfort.

 How do you overcome the effects of overeating unhealthy foods?

 While you may think you should skip a meal or two, that’s actually the worst thing you can do.
 You need to return to regular healthy eating as soon as possible.
 Try to eat a balance of healthy foods, including:

 - Whole grains